North Stamford: Landmarks and institutions

 Water reservoirs which provide water service to the City of Stamford are located in North Stamford, as are the Bartlett Arboretum and the Stamford Historical Society headquarters and museum.

 Also in the neighborhood is the Stamford Museum and Nature Center, a 118 acre facility on Scofieldtown Road.
 The museum works with schools in Stamford, Bridgeport, Norwalk, Darien and Greenwich, and more than 10,000 students visit every year.
 In 2007 the museum and nature center started working with Aquarion, a water utility serving much of Fairfield County, in a program meant to educate children about water ecology and watershed protection.

 Buttonwood Manor, a Colonial-style house on an estate of 8 acre, is in North Stamford.
 The original main house was built by Jacob Stevens in 1809, then sold it in 1821 to Gould Raymond.
 For 77 years the Raymond family farmed the land.
 By 1926 Mary Stella Tisdale Atwood had bought the house from Otto Sarrach and began restoring it.
 She sold the estate to William E. Stevenson, a Gold Medal winner in the 1924 Summer Olympics in Paris (setting a new world record of 3:16.0 as member of the American 400-meter relay team) and later a president of Oberlin College.
 While Stevenson and his wife were in England running American Red Cross operations in World War II, they rented the house to Dorothy Fields, a lyricist.

 Old Long Ridge Village, the neighborhood surrounding Long Ridge Village Historic District, includes historic churches, a local market, a century old tavern, and the volunteer Long Ridge Fire Company.

 Tucker Hill, the former Hunting Ridge Methodist Church built in 1850, is on Hunting Ridge Rd, near Old Long Ridge Village.
-The former church was converted to a residence in 1968 by renowned sculptor Robert Laurent.
+The former church was converted to a residence in 1968 by the family of renowned sculptor Robert Laurent.